Circle of Transmission: The Living Loom

 A Little Antoinette Bourignon Sampler: Part 1- Introductory texts

-Posthumous portrait of Antoinette Bourignon, engraved by Batterby & Son for the ‘Light of the World’ 1786 abridged edition, edited by Joseph Whittingham Salmon for the Society for Promotion of the Heavenly Doctrines of the New Jerusalem (a.k.a.
+Posthumous portrait of Antoinette Bourignon, engraved by Battersby & Son for the ‘Light of the World’ 1786 abridged edition, edited by Joseph Whittingham Salmon for the Society for Promotion of the Heavenly Doctrines of the New Jerusalem (a.k.a.
 The Swedenborgian Society) in London, printed by R. Hindmarsh.
 The portrait’s artwork was originally made by Pierre Poiret.

 *

-The preceding introduction is composed of two parts: the first part gives us a historical, religious & philosophical context to the life of Antoinette Bourignon and is taken from Serge Hutin’s precious work, ‘Les Disciples Anglais de Jacob Boehme‘, published by Editions Denoël in 1960, excerpted from page 26 to 29.
+The contextual introduction is composed of two parts: the first part gives us a historical, religious & philosophical context to the life of Antoinette Bourignon and is taken from Serge Hutin’s precious work, ‘Les Disciples Anglais de Jacob Boehme‘, published by Editions Denoël in 1960, excerpted from page 26 to 29.
 The second part of the introduction gives us another scholar’s opinion about Antoinette Bourignon’s relevance to the field of ideas of our contemporary society, and is taken from Marthe van der Does, in her seminal, ‘Antoinette Bourignon, sa vie & son oeuvre‘, published in 1974 by the Holland University Press.
 Excerpted from page 208 of the book’s concluding chapter.

 Introduction-Part 1-Serge Hutin in 1960